Let’s talk about content marketing.

 That’s content marketing in a nutshell.
 And yes, it’s still king, but it is evolving.
 Consider:

-- Over 615 million devices use an adblocker of some sort.
+- Over 41 percent of Americans use an ad blocker of some sort.
 Content is not an “ad”, and so is an effective method to get around blockers.

 - Businesses that use content marketing have conversion rates 6x higher on average than those who do not.